1

 Q: Is tonnage due on custom blends/mixes?

-A: Yes, if it has not already been paid on the ingredients.
+A: Yes, if it has not already been paid for the ingredients.

 Q: What about ingredients that have been included in another report?